 Fall Plant Sale – October 22nd and 23rd

 Each October, people flock to the Kanapaha Botanical Gardens for the Open House & Fall Plant Sale.
-The fall plant sale is held in conjunction with the Gainesville Orchid Society.
 It’s free to visit the Kanapaha Botanical Gardens for the Fall Plant Sale!
-In addition to viewing the botanical gardens, approximately 50 booths will be set up selling a wide variety of plants.
+Join the Gainesville Orchid Society and Kanapaha Botanical Gardens for this collaborative event and enjoy the botanical gardens and about 50 booths offering plants for sale.
 This is the best time to visit Kanapaha Botanical Gardens to buy plants for sale.
 More details are available here.

 - Veteran’s Day – Any active or retired military get free admission